Reporting Scope 3 emissions: Key frameworks and standards

 Proposed new disclosure requirements for publicly listed companies in the US.

-Under the proposed SEC rule, public companies will have to report their climate-related risks, emissions, and net-zero transition plans, in detail, in line with TCFD recommendations, from 2024.
+Under the proposed new SEC rule, public companies will have to report their climate-related risks, emissions, and net-zero transition plans, in detail, in line with TCFD recommendations, from 2025.

 Take control of your net-zero transition with CarbonChain